Widow of Zurich CFO rejects results of report into his suicide

 Her criticisms serve as a painful reminder of Wauthier's death for the 142-year old Swiss company, that has spent the last seven months trying to reassure investors and move on.

-Wauthier killed himself last August, leaving behind a suicide note in which he described himself as demoralised because of a new, aggressive tone at Zurich under then-chairman Ackermann.
+Wauthier killed himself last August, leaving behind a suicide note in which he described himself as demoralized because of a new, aggressive tone at Zurich under then-chairman Ackermann.

 Ackermann stepped down several days later, but has denied responsibility for what he called a "very tragic event".
 He declined to comment through a spokesman on Wednesday.